jediswaplabs/discord-alert-bot/readme.md

 A Telegram bot that notifies you when your handle is mentioned in a specific Discord server.
 To run, add the bot [Telegram Alerts](https://discord.com/oauth2/authorize?client_id=1031609181700104283&scope=bot&permissions=1024) to the **Discord** server you want to get notifications for.
 It only needs permissions to read messages.
 Feel free to use the [invite link](https://discord.com/oauth2/authorize?client_id=1031609181700104283&scope=bot&permissions=1024).

-On **Telegram**, look for _@DiscordAlertsBot_ and start a conversation with it.
+On **Telegram**, start a conversation with [@DiscordAlertsBot](https://t.me/DiscordAlertsBot).
 It will prompt for your Discord handle and the Discord server you want to use it in.
-Once the information is entered, it will forward you each message you have been mentioned in for this server.
+You can now customize the bot to forward any message mentioning your Discord handle or a role you want notifications for.
+These notifications can be switched on on a per-channel basis as well.

 ## Requirements & Installation